Slipknot (band): Controversies

 Slipknot's music and image have been the subject of many controversies throughout its career.
-The lyrical content of some of Slipknot's songs has been linked to several violent and criminal incidents.
+The lyrical content found in some of Slipknot's songs has been linked to several violent and criminal incidents.

+Following the Erfurt school massacre in April of 2002, German media outlets began reporting that the shooter had been inspired by a Slipknot song titled "School Wars".
+The song reportedly contained the lyric "shoot your naughty teachers with a pump gun."
+These claims were refuted and later dismissed entirely when it was confirmed that Slipknot had never written such a song, or anything remotely similar.
 In 2003, two young killers blamed the lyrics of "Disasterpiece" for their crime.
 In 2006, the lyrics of "Surfacing" were found at the site of a grave robbery.

 Slipknot's 2005 lawsuit against Burger King said the company created the advertising-based band Coq Roq to capitalize on Slipknot's image.
 Burger King responded with a countersuit, saying many other bands, such as Mr. Bungle, Mushroomhead, Mudvayne, Kiss, Insane Clown Posse, and Gwar have used masks as part of their images.
 After negotiations, the advertising campaign and lawsuit were withdrawn.

-In 2008, Corey Taylor commented on a slashing incident at a South African school to which Slipknot was linked; he said: ... obviously, I'm disturbed by the fact that people were hurt and someone died, as far as my responsibility for that goes, it stops there, because I know our message is actually very positive ... there are always going to be mental disorders and people who cause violence for no other reason than the fact that they're fucked up and lost.
+In 2008, Corey Taylor commented on a slashing incident at a South African school to which Slipknot was linked; he said: ...obviously, I'm disturbed by the fact that people were hurt and someone died, as far as my responsibility for that goes, it stops there, because I know our message is actually very positive...there are always going to be mental disorders and people who cause violence for no other reason than the fact that they're fucked up and lost.